 Rome is a magical city.
 And while it was built on seven hills, it’s a surprisingly walkable city.
-I mean, it helps that all of the major landmarks are in the same general area, but regardless, however far you go, or don’t go, setting out to explore this city is always an adventure.
+I mean, it helps that all of the major landmarks are in the same general area, but regardless, however far you go or don’t go, setting out to explore this city is always an adventure.
 (This lovely little walking tour that I’m about to take you on doesn’t cover all seven hills but you will get plenty of hill action, don’t you worry.)

 Once I arrive, I do two things: grab a cappuccino and take a bathroom break.
 (Pro tip: the McDonald’s across from the Spanish Embassy has a free bathroom.)
 After I take care of the coffee, bathroom …and maybe some shopping, I start out for the Trevi Fountain.